 HIGH BIOCOMPATIBILITY AND CLINICAL TOLERABILITY

-FILTRYZER B1-H and B3-A series are the reference standards for biocompatibility and clinical tolerance.
+The FILTRYZER B3-A series is the reference standard for biocompatibility and clinical tolerance.

 The B3 is a low-flux membrane designed for conventional hemodialysis (HD).
 This membrane has a slightly anionic surface.
 Numerous studies have demonstrated the very low complement activation and a better removal of β2-microglobulin.
 The B3 is suggested for patients who need a mild hemodialysis, for example elderly patients or patients initiating hemodialysis.